s-ajensen/meditations/_posts/2023-04-14-Refactoring-to-Recursion.md

 10
 ```

-which keeps our allocation for it *constant*.
+which keeps our allocation for it constant.